JamesSkemp/words/content/post/php-forum-software-showdown.md

 +++
-title = "PHP Forum Software Showdown" summary = "These six pieces of forum software, that run on PHP, will hopefully be covered before the end of November." draft = false comments = true date = "2006-11-18T19:22:00-06:00"
+title = "PHP Forum Software Showdown" description = "These six pieces of forum software, that run on PHP, will hopefully be covered before the end of November." draft = false comments = true date = "2006-11-18T19:22:00-06:00"